StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 ### Expected behavior

-When a case is set to restricted visibility:
+When you set a case to restricted visibility:

 * For unauthorized users: The restricted case doesn't appear in case lists, search results, or dashboards.
 All related elements, including observables, tasks, and attachments, are also hidden.
 Unauthorized users can't be assigned to the case.